swarmcity/boardwalk-ts/README.md

 #### New epics in this episode:

 - [ ] As a Provider, I decline a Seeker's selection of me, so I can express I'm no longer interested in fullfilling the request.
+[Issue #55](https://github.com/swarmcity/boardwalk-ts/issues/55)

 - [ ] As a Seeker, I can cancel my request, so the request is no longer on the marketplace.
+[Issue #56](https://github.com/swarmcity/boardwalk-ts/issues/56)

 - [ ] As a user, I get notified so I can quickly navigate to the actionnable items.
+[Issue #57](https://github.com/swarmcity/boardwalk-ts/issues/57)